-When the University Musical Society Administrative Director has determined that a potential conflict of interest or conflict of commitment exists that must be managed or eliminated, he or she must develop, in consultation with the employee, a recommended plan for managing the potential conflict.
-The Administrative Director will then provide the plan to the employee's supervisor, who has authority for approving it.
+When it has been determined that a potential conflict of interest or conflict of commitment exists that must be managed or eliminated, a recommended plan for managing the potential conflict will be developed by the Chief of Staff, the employee, and the employee's supervisor (page 2 of the Office of the Vice President for Communications Outside Employment/Activity Disclosure form).
 The supervisor will provide the employee with a copy of the approved conflict management plan and will discuss any related ambiguities or issues that arise.